Dalton Gang: Pursuit across the Southwest

-Grat's Trial
+Grat's trial

 For the four months that Bob and Emmett spent trying to lose Sheriff Kay in the desert, Grat sat in the Tulare County jail in Visalia awaiting his trial.
 After securing bondsmen, Bill immediately went to Merced and hired John W. Beckenridge, the best attorney in the San Joaquin Valley, to defend Grat.
-What Bill didn't know is that Beckenridge was also a consulting attorney for the Southern Pacific railroad.
+What Bill did not know is that Beckenridge was also a consulting attorney for the Southern Pacific railroad.
 To help pay him the two thousand dollars he asked for, Bill sold almost all of his horses and mules.
 Their mother also came to California from Kingfisher to pay Beckenridge after she mortgaged her home and borrowed money from neighbors.
 She then traveled to Visalia with her two daughters, as well as her sons Ben, Cole, Lit and Bill, for Grat's trial.

-Grat's trial didn't start until that June and it lasted three weeks.
+Grat's trial did not start until that June and it lasted three weeks.
 Though much of the evidence showed that Grat was in Fresno the night of the Alila robbery, including the testimony of several witnesses, the influence of the powerful Southern Pacific Railroad caused him to receive an unfair trial.
 Beckenridge showed up to the trial late and drunk, and neither the defense, nor the prosecution mentioned that the fireman had been accidentally killed by the expressman.
 This was unknown to Grat, since the Dalton brothers had all assumed that Emmett had killed the fireman.
 Almost all of Beckenridge's witnesses were bar keepers, gamblers, saloon hanger-ons, or pimps.
 Sheriff Kay even pointed out during the trial that Beckenridge had overlooked Grat's rights.
 Southern Pacific detective Will Smith visited Grat's cell almost every day during the trial trying to get a confession out of him and Grat began to despise Smith.

 Kay knew that, besides Beckenridge's sabotage of the case, Grat would probably be found innocent and their case against Bob and Emmett would fall through.

-Towards the end of the trial, Sheriff Kay, Detective Smith, and District Attorney Power talked to Grat while taking him back to his cell from the court room when Beckenridge wasn't present.
+Towards the end of the trial, Sheriff Kay, Detective Smith, and District Attorney Power talked to Grat while taking him back to his cell from the court room when Beckenridge was not present.
 Kay told Grat that he knew neither Bob or Emmett killed the fireman.
 He offered to admit this in court if Grat and Bill told the true story of the robbery.
-Detective Smith decided to chime in, but Grat said he wouldn't say a word while Smith was present.
+Detective Smith decided to chime in, but Grat said he would not say a word while Smith was present.
 Smith was told to leave and both Bill and Grat agreed to tell their story, but only if they showed that there was no first degree murder in the robbery.
 The Daltons told their stories, but neither Kay or Beckenridge ever cleared up the murder point and ruined Grat's case.